-If they still refuse to co-operate, the member of staff will contact the head of school/ deputy / designated safeguarding lead (or deputy) / pastoral lead, to try to determine why the pupil is refusing to comply.
+If they still refuse to co-operate, the member of staff will contact the Head of School or Deputy Headteacher/DSL, to try to determine why the pupil is refusing to comply.

 The authorised member of staff will then decide whether to use reasonable force to search the pupil.
 This decision will be made on a case-by-case basis, taking into consideration whether conducting the search will prevent the pupil harming themselves or others, damaging property or causing disorder.